 There is no set date when people will start moving.
-Adult homes had until 2015 to come up with compliance plans.
-The DOH then reviews the plans and decides whether to approve them.
+Adult homes have until May 16, 2013 to come up with compliance plans.
+The DOH has until August 14, 2013 to review the plans and decide whether to approve them.
 Once approved, adult homes must implement the plans over a reasonable period of time.